AnEntrypoint/hyper-nat-dirty/readme.md

 Run server ports on one computer, and run client ports on a group of clients, and you can connect a group of computers to your server.

 https://www.youtube.com/watch?v=iFyCTpgiTUE

-If you do not wish to download node.js, you can get an exe under releaases.
+If you do not wish to download node.js, you can get a prebuild version for windows under releaases.

 Configure a options.json file